Chimise/Book-Recommendation-API/README.md

 This is a Node.js Express application for searching different books by title, author, subject using Open Library API, saving favorite books to personal library and adding rating and review to favorite books.

 One of it's major features is recommending books to users based on their previous ratings by relying on ratings of other users for similar books and computing a similariy index between the users using a variation of Jaccard index formula and recommending books based on this similariy index.
+It supports user authentication using auth and refresh tokens with email support.

 # Table of contents: